Skip to content

 Let’s take a look at some cases of payroll mistakes in QuickBooks with step-by-step guided solutions.

 Case 1.
-You Have Entered the Wrong Employee Account or Routing Number
+Wrong Employee Account or Routing Number

 You might have set up the wrong employee account or routing number in QuickBooks Payroll Direct Deposit.
 This can be fixed in both the Desktop and the Online versions.
 Let’s take a look at QBDT first.